 * Click here for rating key

 Braise Restaurant Review: Even before swinging open the doors to this comfortable eatery named for the low-and-slow cooking technique, late chef/original co-owner Bobby Huber could have been dubbed the “Ace of Braise.”
-In the '90s and '00s, his lamb shanks and ducklings drew fans at the erstwhile Bobbywood.
-Those dishes have made their comeback here as have others like addictive oyster stew.
+In the '90s and '00s, his lamb shanks and short ribs drew fans at the erstwhile Bobbywood.
+Those dishes have made their comeback here as have others like addictive linguine with clams.
 Although Huber is no longer with us, owner Mei ling Perkins carries on without skipping a beat.
 Or beet.
-The roasted beet and goat cheese salad is ever-popular, and the seasonally altered menu might suggest other faves like salt-cured prime strip with roasted mushrooms, smoked pork chop and sweet potato flan, or local heirloom tomatoes with burrata.
+The roasted beet and goat cheese salad is ever-popular, and the seasonally altered menu might suggest other faves like salt-cured prime strip with roasted mushrooms, smoked pork chop and sweet potato flan, or fried oysters with spicy corn relish and lemon aïoli.
+Chocolate amaretto sin pie is a praiseworthy dessert.
+For a special meal, request the “treehouse,” an intimate circular table in a secluded corner that’s a cut above.
 Braise is unpretentious even though its culinary output could justify airs.
 Instead, it’s as welcoming as a corner weinstube and offers wines at prices so low, they warrant a double-take.
-Some are even less at Happy Time (4 p.m. to 6:30 p.m.) when generously portioned appetizers are half-price, too.
+Some are even less at Happy Time (4 p.m. to 6:30 p.m., bar only) when generously portioned appetizers are generously reduced, too.